agracio/ts-react-json-table/README.md

 > This is based on excellent `react-json-table` https://github.com/arqex/react-json-table.
 The component is written in TypeScript and supports React 16.x.
-It attempts to be fully backward compatible with `react-json-table`.
+It attempts to be backward compatible with `react-json-table`.

 ## Features